ArthurXu17/PlayerIsYou/README.md

 ### About PlayerIsYou

 PlayerIsYou is a puzzle game that is inspired by an indie game "Baba is You."
 It is a unique RPG where the character is able to move text boxes to alter the rules of the game.
+Download the latest release to have some fun yourself!

 ### Some Examples